Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Anything we measure can be reduced back into math calculations or functions.
+I put together a basics document that demonstrates how information and data can be deconstructed into their basic elements, a process that quantum computing can expedite <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html" target="_blank">basics link</a>.

 <br /><br />

 This algorithm is a faster, accelerated version of reversing information and data to build advanced, accurate data models for AI.

-<br /><br />

-I put together a document that demonstrates how information and data can be deconstructed into their basic elements, a process that quantum computing can expedite <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html" target="_blank">basics link</a>.

 <br /><br />